 The PricePoint website provides health care consumers with facility-specific information about healthcare services and charges.
 Consumers can query information for inpatient services, outpatient surgeries, emergency department and urgent care visits, observation services, and ancillary services, such as radiology and therapy services.

 - PricePoint was designed for consumers.
-It includes with many helpful consumer resources.
+It includes many helpful consumer resources.

 - Charge information is updated quarterly using the most current four quarters of data available.